Wednesday, May 7, 2014

 preparation

 Beat eggs.
 Add cooled melted butter.
-Mix in sugar and flour.
+Mix in sugar and flour and salt.
 Add vanilla.
 Blend in nuts and chocolate chips.
 Add bourbon.
 Bake 25-30 minutes at 350 degrees.
 Broil for 1 minute to brown the top.
 Watch carefully as it burns easily.
 Serve warm with bourbon-laced whipped cream or vanilla ice cream, or cold, straight from the refrigerator.

 1 comment: